1. What is eCom Foundations?

 Sure, there are a few email marketing lessons here ran by Chronos Agency's Joshua Chin.

-IMO email marketing must have if you don't want to be forever at the complete mercy of paid ad companies.
+IMO email marketing is essential if you don't want to be forever at the complete mercy of paid ad companies.

 BUT any forward-thinking dropshipper should be looking at alternatives to Facebook with things like: